 We focus on teaching English here not only because this is what this site is about, but also because it is the largest language learner market in the world.
 It’s thought that there are over 1.5 billion people currently learning English worldwide.
-So, there are plenty of opportunities to teach.
+So, there are plenty of opportunities to teach English.

 Therefore, in terms of life as a digital nomad, teaching English online is one of the best location independent jobs.
 Provided there is a good internet connection you can do it from just about anywhere.
 You just need to make sure that you have the right equipment to teach English online in the first place!